 Tornadoes kill 4 in Oklahoma, leaving trail of destruction and thousands without power

 SULPHUR, Okla.
-(AP) — Tornadoes killed four people in Oklahoma and left thousands without power Sunday after a destructive outbreak of severe weather flattened buildings in the heart of one rural town and injured at least 100 people across the state.
+(AP) — Tornadoes killed four people in Oklahoma, including an infant, and left thousands without power Sunday after a destructive outbreak of severe weather flattened buildings in the heart of one rural town and injured at least 100 people across the state.

-More than 20,000 people remained without electricity after tornadoes began late Saturday night.
+More than 20,000 people were still without electricity hours after tornadoes began late Saturday night.
 The destruction was extensive in Sulphur, a town of about 5,000 people, where a tornado crumpled many downtown buildings, tossed cars and buses and sheared the roofs off houses across a 15-block radius.

 “You just can’t believe the destruction,” Oklahoma Gov. Kevin Stitt said during a visit to the hard-hit town.
 “It seems like every business downtown has been destroyed.”

-Stitt said about 30 people were injured alone in Sulphur, including some who were in a bar as the tornado struck.
-Hospitals across the state reported about 100 injuries, including people apparently cut or struck by debris or hurt from falls, according to the Oklahoma Department of Emergency Management.
+Stitt said about 30 people were injured in Sulphur, including some who were in a bar as the tornado struck.
+Hospitals across the state reported about 100 injuries, including people apparently cut or struck by debris, according to the Oklahoma Department of Emergency Management.
+An infant was among those killed, Hughes County Emergency Management Director Mike Dockrey told Oklahoma television station KOCO.

+White House officials said President Joe Biden spoke to Stitt on Sunday and offered the full support of the federal government.

-The deadly weather in Oklahoma added to the dozens of reported tornadoes that wreaked havoc in the nation’s midsection since Friday.
-On Sunday, authorities in Iowa said a man injured during a tornado that hit the town of Minden on Friday had died, according to local reports.
+The deadly weather in Oklahoma added to the dozens of reported tornadoes that have wreaked havoc in the nation’s midsection since Friday.
+Another death was reported Sunday in Iowa, where officials in Pottawattamie County said a man critically injured during a tornado Friday had died.

 “How do you rebuild it?
 This is complete devastation,” said Kelly Trussell, a lifelong Sulphur resident as she surveyed the damage.
 “It is crazy, you want to help but where do you start?”